ipilcher/rhsummit/guide.md

 interested in learning more about OSP director, we recommend attending **Hands on with Red Hat OpenStack Platform director** (L1010) at this time tomorrow.)

+> **NOTE:** The intent of this lab guide is that most commands should be copied
+> from the guide into your terminal.
+(You are, of course, free to enter them
+> manually.)
+This will make the most efficient use of our limited time.

 We have a number of Red Hat OpenStack subject matter experts in the room with us today.
 If you have any problems or questions, please raise your hand, and one of them will be with you as soon as possible.

 ### OpenStack and Containers

-Having written that we're not going to talk about containers, we're now going to talk about containers, but only a few aspects that are relevant to Red Hat OpenStack Platform 12.
+Having said that we're not going to talk about containers, we're now going to talk about containers, but only a few aspects that are relevant to Red Hat OpenStack Platform 12.